 - Take as directed.
 May be taken with or without food.

-- When used to prevent nausea associated with chemotherapy, Zofran is usually taken 30 minutes before the chemotherapy.
-When used to prevent nausea associated with radiotherapy, Zofran is usually taken one-to-two hours before the radiotherapy.
+- When used to prevent nausea associated with chemotherapy, Zofran is usually taken 30 minutes before chemotherapy.
+When used to prevent nausea associated with radiotherapy, Zofran is usually taken one-to-two hours before radiotherapy.
 When used to prevent nausea associated with surgery, Zofran is usually taken one hour before anesthesia.

-- Zofran orally disintegrating tablets and Zofran solution are interchangeable.
+- The dose of Zofran orally disintegrating tablets is the same as Zofran solution.

 - When taking the orally disintegrating tablets, peel back the foil (do not attempt to push the tablet through the foil).
 Allow the tablet to dissolve in your mouth without chewing.

-- When taking ondansetron oral solution, measure the correct dosage with the dosing syringe provided.
+- When taking Zofran oral solution, measure the correct dosage with the dosing syringe provided.

-- Consider laxatives to relieve or prevent constipation associated with ondansetron.
+- Consider laxatives to relieve or prevent constipation associated with Zofran.

 - Monitor for serotonin syndrome (symptoms include mental status changes [such as agitation, hallucinations, coma, delirium]), fast heart rate, dizziness, flushing, muscle tremor or rigidity and stomach symptoms [including nausea, vomiting, diarrhea]).